One of your most important duties as an engineering manager is to give feedback to your software developers.

 How To Give Positive Feedback?

 It's important to pinpoint the positive behavior that you want to bring to your developer’s attention.
-This could be anything from recognizing the completion of an urgent code review or that your developer took the initiative on quickly debugging a feature.
+This could be anything from recognizing the completion of an urgent code review or that your developer took the initiative to quickly debug a feature.

 Keywords: behavior, specific feedback, programming skills

-There’s nothing worse than getting a pat on the head - I’m being metaphorical here - for something that cost you a lot of time and effort.
+There’s nothing worse than getting a pat on the head for something that cost you a lot of time and effort.

 So, for positive feedback to really be understood by your developer, it should match the effort, be genuine, and come from a place of compassion.
 Be specific and use examples that demonstrate your appreciation for your developer's work.